emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 - to account the gain of the move one started;

 Once upon a time there was an very old legacy router named Rusty equipped with outdated ethernet and ugly optical interfaces.
 Despite his worn-out appearance, Rusty was determined to contribute to the energy efficiency effort.
 He dreamed of finding a way to optimize his old circuits and help reduce the power consumption of the network he had faithfully served for so many years.
 Though he was no longer in his prime, Rusty believed that even an old router like him could make a difference in a world striving for sustainability and help reduce the carbon footprint.
 He is convince that he still had a part to play in making the digital world a greener place.

+An  legacy router, equipped with Ethernet ports and optical interfaces, remained in operation within the network.
+Despite its dated design, there is ongoing interest in exploring ways to improve its energy efficiency.
+Efforts are considered to upgrade its blades and to optimize its internal circuitry to reduce the overall power consumption of the network.
+It enables the improvement of the router energy efficiency while reducing the global resource consumption of the network.

 Device moving gradually to GREEN energy efficiency support: